Skip to main content

 • Early (Preemptive) RAG — Optionally pre-fetches relevant context before AI completion to reduce latency and improve response quality.

-• Real-Time Sync — Automatically updates the KB index when source content changes via content event handlers.
+• Real-Time Sync — Automatically queues incremental KB updates when source content changes or when provider indexes are updated through Orchard Core indexing.

 • OData Filtering — Supports OData filter expressions translated to provider-specific queries for precise data retrieval.